Are you a caregiver? Tell us how you plan your getaway with loved ones for a chance to enter a weekly prize drawing.

 Founder/ President & CEO, the MAVEN Project

-The MAVEN Project recruits our medical colleagues — especially the retired and semiretired — to volunteer their specialty expertise in the service of vulnerable populations, using telehealth technology to enable remote consultation, education, and mentoring for medical providers and patients seeking care at safety net clinics for the underserved.
+The MAVEN Project, founded by Dr. Laurie Green, recruits medical colleagues — especially the retired and semiretired — to volunteer their specialty expertise in the service of vulnerable populations, using telehealth technology to enable remote consultation, education, and mentoring for medical providers and patients seeking care at safety net clinics for the underserved.

 Executive Director, Ripple Effect Images